10up/classifai/README.md

 * To utilize the Azure AI Vision Image Processing functionality or Text to Speech Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.
 * To utilize the Azure OpenAI Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account and you will need to [apply](https://aka.ms/oai/access) for OpenAI access.
 * To utilize the Google Gemini Language Processing functionality or Image Generation functionality, you will need an active [Google Gemini](https://ai.google.dev/tutorials/setup) account.
+* To utilize the Together AI Image Generation functionality, you will need an active [Together AI](https://api.together.ai/) account.
 * To utilize the AWS Language Processing functionality, you will need an active [AWS](https://console.aws.amazon.com/) account.
 * To utilize the Ollama Language or Image Processing functionality, you will need to install [Ollama](https://ollama.com/) and download the appropriate models.
 * To utilize the Smart 404 feature, you will need an active [OpenAI](https://platform.openai.com/signup) account or [Microsoft Azure](https://signup.azure.com/signup) account with OpenAI access and you will need to use [ElasticPress](https://github.com/10up/ElasticPress) 5.0.0+ and [Elasticsearch](https://www.elastic.co/elasticsearch) 7.0+.